bloomberg/pytest-memray/docs/usage.rst

 ``ValueError`` if the string format cannot be parsed correctly.

 The marker also takes an optional keyword-only argument ``filtering_fn``.
-This argument represents a filtering function that will be called with the traceback for every location that allocates memory that cumulatively is bigger than the provided limit.
+This argument represents a filtering function that will be called with the traceback for every call stack that allocates memory that cumulatively is bigger than the provided limit.
 The function must return *True* if the allocation must be taken into account and *False* otherwise.
 This function can be used to discard some false positives detected by the marker.